cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-default-privileges.md

 ## Parameters

-target_role
+**`target_role`**

-:   The name of an existing role of which the current role is a member.
+The name of an existing role of which the current role is a member.
 If `FOR ROLE` is omitted, the current role is assumed.

-schema_name
+**`schema_name`**

-:   The name of an existing schema.
+The name of an existing schema.
 If specified, the default privileges are altered for objects later created in that schema.
 If `IN SCHEMA` is omitted, the global default privileges are altered. `IN SCHEMA` is not allowed when setting privileges for schemas, since schemas can't be nested.

-role_name
+**`role_name`**

-:   The name of an existing role to grant or revoke privileges for.
+The name of an existing role to grant or revoke privileges for.
 This parameter, and all the other parameters in abbreviated_grant_or_revoke, act as described under [GRANT](/docs/sql-statements/sql-statement-grant.md) or [REVOKE](/docs/sql-statements/sql-statement-revoke.md), except that one is setting permissions for a whole class of objects rather than specific named objects.

 ## Notes